cloudfoundry-incubator/kubecf/doc/rfd/rfd/0009/README.md

   already decompressed in `$pwd/$our-chart/chart/`. `$our-chart` being the name of the chart at hand (e.g: kubecf).

-- `configure`: Accepts a list of alphanumerically ordered subsets of `values.yaml`, inside the folder `configure/patches/`, which together with the examples provided in `example-values/`, get merged to output the final values.yaml.
+- `configure`: Generates any config values that cannot be taken from the `example-values/` folder as they aren't there.
+Normally, this will be cluster-dependent configs.
+E.g: values for the system_domain, ingress certs, loadBalancer annotations for externalDNS, etc.
-  Outcome is a valid `$pwd/$our-chart/values.yaml` file for the chart at hand.
+  Outcome is a valid set of yaml files in `$pwd/$our-chart/values/` folder.
   This allows for reuse of existing example values, and for downstream tools to inject their own yaml subsets as needed.

-- `install`: Takes a `$pwd/$our-chart/values.yaml` and the chart contained in `$pwd/$our-chart/chart/` and installs the Helm Chart at hand.
+- `install`: Takes the config values in the `$pwd/$our-chart/values/` folder and the chart contained in `$pwd/$our-chart/chart/` and installs the Helm Chart at hand.

 - `wait`: Waits until deployment of the chart is up and ready.

-- `upgrade`: Takes a `$pwd/values.yaml` and a chart contained in `$pwd/$our-chart/chart/` and upgrades the Helm Chart at hand.
-The upgrade must work for both same version and different versions.
+- `upgrade`: Takes the config values in `$pwd/$our-chart/values/` folder and a chart contained in `$pwd/$our-chart/chart/` and upgrades the Helm Chart at hand.
+The implementation must work for both same-version upgrades and different-version upgrades.

 - `clean`: Performs a helm uninstall.